JimDesu/basis-lang/spec.md

 ## 8. Command-Typed Value Construction

-The three constructional forms producing command-typed values &mdash; command reference, command literal, and lambda &mdash; share a common umbrella: each produces a value of a command type, may be invoked, and (subject to per-form restrictions) may be captured, passed as an argument, or stored in a slot.
-The forms differ along three axes: whether they have a body of their own (command literals and lambdas do; command references refer to an existing command's body); what state they capture from their construction site (command literals capture nothing, lambdas capture explicitly via a slash list, command references bind partial-application arguments); and how their lifetimes relate to the construction site (lambdas are ceiling-tracked; command literals have no construction-site ties; command references inherit ceiling from any reference-bound arguments).
+The three constructional forms producing command-typed values &mdash; command reference, command literal, and lambda &mdash; share a common umbrella: each produces a value of a command type, may be invoked, and may be captured, passed as an argument, or stored in a slot &mdash; and only in a slot: **command values live on the stack** (&sect;8.4).
+The forms differ along two axes: whether they have a body of their own (command literals and lambdas do; command references refer to an existing command's body); what state they capture from their construction site (command literals capture nothing, lambdas capture explicitly via a slash list, command references bind partial-application arguments).
+The terminology is deliberate: **capture** is a body phenomenon &mdash; a form's own body reaching construction-site *names*, resolved lexically &mdash; while **binding** is an argument phenomenon &mdash; partial application evaluating argument expressions at construction and packing the results into the derived value.
+A reference has no body, so capture is inapplicable to it, not merely zero; and the distinction is mechanistic, not consequential: a `&` binding and a `&` capture behave identically at invocation (per-invocation copy-restore against the origin slot) and under slot residency (both make the value frame-referencing, &sect;8.4).

 This section specifies each form's surface and semantics, the failure-mark conformance discipline that governs how command-typed values may be invoked and assigned, and the context-variables umbrella across the forms.
 The mode-and-taint mechanisms governing captures (&sect;6.9) are referenced rather than repeated; the reader is assumed familiar with the lambda capture-list mode constraints (READ and UPDATE only, &sect;6.9).